GeopJr/DNOME/discord_theming_guide.md

 }
 ```

+> Note: Only omit the dash at the end when you are  targetting multiple classes that have the same prefix like: colorDefault-, colorError- => *="color"

 ## Inspecting Discord's elements

 On the stable client, web tools are not available.
 To re-enable them, you have to quit Discord, open Discord's `settings.json` (search online for its location on your platform and/or package format) and add `"DANGEROUS_ENABLE_DEVTOOLS_ONLY_ENABLE_IF_YOU_KNOW_WHAT_YOURE_DOING": true` to it.